artefactual/atom-docs/user-manual/add-edit-content/terms.rst

 field in the Access points area.

-Any terms previously created and any access point taxonomies already imported into AtoM will populate a the :term:`drop-down menu` when a user places the cursor in the related access point :term:`field`, to ensure that :term:`controlled vocabulary` terms are maintained, but multiple new terms can also be added.
+Any terms previously created and any access point taxonomies already imported into AtoM will populate in the :term:`drop-down menu` when a user places the cursor in the related access point :term:`field`, to ensure that :term:`controlled vocabulary` terms are maintained, but multiple new terms can also be added.
 However, if a hierarchical relationship is to be established